marcus081c/SOCMaster/README.md

 # Identify IPs, domains, hashes, operating system commands with one click without leaving your browser tab.

-SOCbuddy can allow security analysts, system administrators, or incident responders to quickly look up artifacts on their SIEM or any web application containing log files.
+SOCMaster can allow security analysts, system administrators, or incident responders to quickly look up artifacts on their SIEM or any web application containing log files.
 This tool may reduce triage and investigation times as well as headaches from manually searching IP addresses or operating system commands that require multiple tabs to keep track of.

 ## How to use

 1. Highlight an artifact and Rightclick
-2. Select "SOCbuddy"
+2. Select "SOCMaster"
 3. Click one of the options available
 4. Menu will appear on lower right side containing information about the artifacts